JunHengker/JunHengker/README.md

 ### Hi there 👋
+Im Alvin also known as Jun
+Looking forward to mastering everything LOL. wish me luck.

 <!--
 **JunHengker/JunHengker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.